neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/get-involved/gsoc/index.md

 all of which we are closely following.
 Applicants are given about 2 weeks to complete their applications.
 For further details see the [GSoC Contributor Guide](https://google.github.io/gsocguides/student/writing-a-proposal).

-If you are interested in any of the NIU projects on offer, feel free to get in touch with us via [Zulip](https://neuroinformatics.zulipchat.com/) with any questions.
-Potential GSoC contributors are encouraged to get in touch with participating organizations as soon as the list of accepted organizations is published (this year, on the [27th February 2025](https://developers.google.com/open-source/gsoc/timeline#february_27_-_1800_utc)).
+If you are interested in any of the NIU projects on offer, feel free to get in touch on the relevant project channel via [Zulip](https://neuroinformatics.zulipchat.com/) with any questions.
+Please reach out in public channels, rather than via DMs or personal conversations - communicating in the open is a big part of open source!
+However, if you have any concerns you wish to discuss privately (such as accessibility), please contact one of the organisation admins.

 For clarity, please always use your full name when getting a [Zulip](https://neuroinformatics.zulipchat.com/) account, when registering for the program, and when submitting your project plan.